PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

 </body>
 </html>
 ```
-* Include the extension and package its files with Crosswalk packaging tool.
+* Include the extension and package its files by Crosswalk packaging tool.
- * Put three files in one directory called 'myextension'
+ * Put three files in one directory called 'myextension'.
 ```
 myextension/
   myextension.js